pirsch-analytics/faser/README.md

 ## Installation

-Please see the [docker-compose.yml](docker-compose.yml) for reference.
+Please see the docker-compose.yml example below for reference.
 You can set the following environment variables:

 | Variable                   | Description                                                                 |
 |----------------------------|-----------------------------------------------------------------------------|